dstnbrkr/componentkit/_docs/build-collectionview-using-componentkit.md

 ## Add/Modify content in the collection view

 ### Changeset API
-Using CKCollectionViewDataSource you never modifies the collection view directly but send commands to the datasource that will then compute the components and apply the corresponding changes to the collection view.
+Using CKCollectionViewDataSource you never modify the collection view directly but send commands to the datasource that will then compute the components and apply the corresponding changes to the collection view.

 Let's add a section at index 0 and two items in this section at index 0 and 1.
 {% raw  %}